Solomonwole/Solomonwole/README.md

 - LinkedIn: https://www.linkedin.com/in/solomon-adewole-b63a27246/
 - Email: solomonwolemail@gmail.com

-I’m always open to discussing software engineering, backend development, and real-world problem solving.
+I’m open to opportunities, collaboration, and conversations around full-stack development and backend engineering.